 About the Institute

-The Institute for Ecology of Industrial Areas (IETU) is a research institute acting under the Minister of the Environment.
+The Institute for Ecology of Industrial Areas (IETU) is a research institute acting under the minister of the climate.
 The research and services offered by IETU focus on environmental challenges posed by industrialised and urbanised areas in the context of circular economy, resource efficiency, adaptation to climate change and mitigation of its effects.

 Our mission is to provide solutions beneficial for the environment and the economy which will ensure welfare of the public.